 You want to spend as little time as possible mashing, and introduce as little oxygen possible.
-We recommend a Hochkurz mash with a 30 minute rest at 62C, and a 60 minute rest at 72C.
+We recommend a Hochkurz step infusion mash with a 30 minute rest at 62-65C (depending on malt analysis specifications), a 30 minute rest at 72C, and a 10 minute mashout rest at 76c.
 It is advisable to keep a lid on the tun for the entire duration of the mash with as little head space as possible.
 If your tun has a lot of headspace, consider fabricating an inset lid or "mash cap" that can float or otherwise sit nearly flush to the surface of the mash.

 If you use pumps in your system, you need to check all of your connections for air leaks.
 Test your system with water and look for air bubbles getting sucked in the lines through leaks in the fittings; these leaks infuse air into the wort and must be completely eliminated.
 You should never need to pump quickly, and excessive flow will be detrimental to the wort, or at best consume the SMB more quickly.
-A flow rate of approximately 4 liters per minute is a good target, although 6-8 l/min may be necessary if using propane burners to supply heat for the mash steps.
+A flow rate of approximately 3-4 liters per minute is a good target, although 6-8 l/min may be necessary if using propane burners to supply heat for the mash steps.
 It is also essential that the return inlet be below the water level in the mash tun to avoid splashing.
 Under no circumstance should wort be allowed to drop or spray back into the top of the mash tun.

 At this point, you should notice that your mash is far less aromatic than normal.
 This means all of the desirable malt aroma compounds are staying where they should be - in the wort!
 Upon completion of the mash, taste the wort.
 You have likely never tasted wort like this.
 Rather than tasting wort that is dull and cloyingly sweet with an off-putting background bitterness, if done properly you will taste fresh grain, maltomeal, and wildflower honey.
+When using Vienna and Munich malts in your grain bill, you will also taste croissants, crescent rolls, cookie dough and graham crackers.
 This is the true flavor of wort, untarnished by oxygen damage!